The Beeston & District Pipe Band Society was formed in August 1965 by a group of enthusiasts

 Membership of the Scottish Pipe Band Association was granted in 1966.
-That same year, wearing the Ancient MacDonald tartan which they still wear today, they took part in their first competitions and engagements.
+That same year they took part in their first competitions in Grade IV and also public engagements.
 Promotion soon came, the band being upgraded to Grade III in 1970 and then achieving Grade II status in 1975 after winning the Scottish and Cowal Championships the previous year.

 Today the Band continues to successfully compete at Grade III level in contests throughout the entire UK and Northern Ireland and also fulfils a busy programme of engagements, not only at home in the UK but also overseas, over the years visiting: